Online Seminar, Fall 2020

 ViCTOR-E is a European research project that aims at exploring this filmic heritage and its complex relations to its socio-cultural-political backgrounds in four countries (Germany, Czech Republic, France and Italy) in a transnational, comparative perspective.
-Within this frame, we are inviting students from four different European universities to join an international online seminar.
-The seminar will offer a unique opportunity to take part in an ongoing cross-disciplinary project, to get in touch with an international network of scholars and for discussions among students from across Europe.
+Within this frame, we invited students from four different European universities to join an international online seminar.
+The seminar offered a unique opportunity to take part in an ongoing cross-disciplinary project, to get in touch with an international network of scholars and for discussions among students from across Europe.

-The seminar will focus on issues of film and media history, visual culture, curatorial practices, trauma studies, archive platforms and digital humanities, presenting case studies from the ongoing project.
-Each class of the seminar will include screenings and debates, with additional weekly readings for the students to ground their active participation and deepen their knowledge and competences.
-Students will have the chance to complete the seminar with their own curatorial project.
+The seminar focused on issues of film and media history, visual culture, curatorial practices, trauma studies, archive platforms and digital humanities, presenting case studies from the ongoing project.
+Each class of the seminar included screenings and debates, with additional weekly readings for the students to ground their active participation and deepen their knowledge and competences.
+Students have the chance to complete the seminar with their own curatorial project.

-The seminar will be held in English and will take place online (via Zoom).
+The seminar was held in English and will take place online (via Zoom).

 For question please contact: Andrea Haller (Project Coordinator, Frankfurt)

 Please find the detailed schedule, a reading list and links to the shared folder with literature and screening links below